-Language Guide
+dStigmatize Language Guide

 #LanguageMatters

-Simple principles for appropriate and effective communication
+What are simple principles for appropriate and effective communication?

-The words we use to talk about diabetes often reflect a lack of awareness or consideration,
+The words we use to talk about diabetes often reflect a lack of awareness or consideration, or may express conscious or unconscious bias.

-Healthcare professionals can:
+Healthcare Professionals can:

-• Serve people with diabetes more effectively through a person-centered approach that is respectful, inclusive, and imparts hope
+Serve people with diabetes more effectively through a person-centered approach that is respectful, inclusive, and imparts hope.

-• Ensure that people with diabetes are represented fairly, accurately, and in the context of a full life
+Ensure that people with diabetes are represented fairly, accurately, and in the context of a full life.

-• Seek out people who live with diabetes to help inform the stories and messages they create
+Seek out people who live with diabetes to help inform the stories and messages they create.

 Adapted from the Diabetes Australia Language Matters Position Statement 2021 Summary, ADCES 2021 language guides, and Dickinson et al., 2017.

-Does it matter?
-Yes.
+Does language matter?
+Yes!

-The language used about diabetes can cause harm
+The language used about diabetes can cause harm.

-• in the media is stigmatizing
+• is stigmatizing in the media

-• at diagnosis has a lasting impact (Polonsky et al., 2017)
+• has a lasting impact at diagnosis (Polonsky, 2017)

 • is often unrealistic, inaccurate, frustrating